CRYPTOBROZ/gnosis-tax-tool/README.md

 ## .ENV

-Edit ENV variables in .env file and load env variables.
+Edit ENV variables in .env.example file, rename it to .env and load env variables.

+How to reload env variables from `.env`.
 `export $(grep -v '^#' .env | xargs)`

 ### API ENDPOINTS: